Towards Mitigating Architecture Overfitting on Distilled Datasets: Methods

-\textbf{Generalize to Single-Branch Networks:} Since DropPath prunes the entire branch, it is not applicable to single-branch networks, such as VGG~\citep{simonyan2014very}.
+\textbf{Generalize to Single-Branch Networks:} DropPath prunes the entire branch, so it is not applicable to single-branch networks, such as VGG~\citep{simonyan2014very}.
 This is because we need to ensure the input and the output of the network are always connected, otherwise, we will obtain a trivial constant model.
-In the case of ResNet, we prune the main path of a residual block stochastically, while the shortcut connections are always reserved.
+By contrast, in the case of multi-branch networks such as ResNet, we prune the main path of a residual block stochastically, while the shortcut connections are always kept.

 To improve the performance of single-branch networks, we propose a variant of DropPath.
-As illustrated in Figure \ref{fig:dp}(b), we add a virtual shortcut connection between two layers, such as two consecutive convolutional layers in VGG, to form a block.
-This structure is similar to a residual block, however, since we are training a single-branch architecture instead of a real ResNet, the virtual shortcut connection is only used when the main path is pruned by DropPath during training.
+As illustrated in Figure \ref{fig:dp}(b), we add a virtual shortcut connection between two layers, such as two consecutive convolutional layers in VGG, to form a ``pseudo-residual'' block.
+This structure is similar to a real residual block, however, since we are training a single-branch architecture instead of a real ResNet, the virtual shortcut connection is only used when the main path is pruned by DropPath during training.
 That is to say when the main path is not pruned, the virtual shortcut connection is removed so that we are still training a single-branch network.
 Correspondingly, the virtual shortcut connection is discarded during inference.
+It should be noted that the feature is not scaled in virtual shortcut connection.
+The detailed derivation is also deferred to Appendix \ref{sec:ap_scale_factor}.

-\textbf{Improved Shortcut Connection:} In the original ResNet~\citep{he2016deep}, if one residual block's input shape is the same as its output shape, the shortcut connection as in Figure \ref{fig:dp}(c) is just an identity function, otherwise a $1\times 1$ convolution layer of a stride larger than one, which may be followed by a normalization layer, is adopted in the shortcut connection to transform the input's shape to match the output's.
+\textbf{Improved Shortcut Connection:} In the original ResNet \citep{he2016deep}, if one residual block's input shape is the same as its output shape, the shortcut connection is just an identity function, otherwise a $1\times 1$ convolution layer of a stride larger than one, which may be followed by a normalization layer as shown in Figure \ref{fig:dp}(c), is adopted in the shortcut connection to transform the input's shape to match the output's.
 In the latter case, the resolution of the feature maps is divided by the stride.
 For example, if the stride is $2$, the top left entry in each $2\times2$ area of the input feature map is sampled, whereas the rest $3$ entities of the same area are directly dropped.

 This naive subsampling strategy will cause dramatic information loss when we use DropPath.
 Specifically, if DropPath prunes the main path as in Figure \ref{fig:dp} (a), the shortcut connection will dominate the output of the residual block.
 In this regard, the naive subsampling strategy may corrupt or degrade the quality of the features, since it always picks a fixed entry of a grid.
 To tackle this issue, we replace the original shortcut connect with a $2 \times 2$ max pooling followed by a $1 \times 1$ convolutional layer with the stride of $1$.
 This improved structure will preserve the most important information after pooling instead of the one from a fixed entry.
 Figure \ref{fig:dp} (c) and (d) show the comparison between the original and improved shortcut connections when the shapes of input and output are different.